 Yes.
 Most powered wheelchairs have batteries that are accessed by removing a shroud or a removable tray.
 Most mobility scooters have a removable pack or plastic case that is fastened with screws.
 Some cases require a longer screwdriver which can be purchased at many hardware stores.
-Internally they are attached by F2 (faston spade connectors) or nut and bolt.
+Internally they are attached by F2 (faston spade connectors) or internal thread or post nut and bolt.
 Please remember to attach the colored wire correctly to their corresponding positive (red) and negative (black) terminals.
 Failure can cause serious damage to the scooters electronics and controllers if connected incorrectly.
 We suggest doing one battery at a time to not mix up the right sequence.
 Please be aware that some battery packs secure their batteries with two strips of Velcro™ tape to the bottom of each battery, this can make removing the batteries difficult be careful not to damage and connectors, wires or the outer battery case.

 We can replace your batteries whether you buy them from us or any other outlet*.
 If you are unsure about your batteries you can call or contact us or ask your local dealer to perform a load test to each battery to confirm the health of each battery.
 Using a multimeter will only show you the output voltage and not show you the batteries under load.
 We have seen brand new batteries show 13.6v using a multimeter and then put the same batteries on our load tester and one battery show complete failure even though it read 13.6v.
 Please contact us to arrange an appointment or home visit*